 For over two decades, our annual Gathering has been a landmark event in the performing arts calendar.
 This year, we’re on our way to The Lime Tree Theatre Limerick for two days of conversation, provocation, and inspiration.

 We are delighted to announce that Julie Kelleher will curate the Tuesday programme at The Gathering this year.
 Julie brings a wealth of expertise and a visionary approach to her work in the performing arts and we are excited to see how her creative vision will shape this year’s Gathering.
-More information about Julie at the bottom of this page.
+More information about Julie can be found below.

 Gathering Stage